Daniels, No. 15 USC shake off slow start to beat UNLV 43-21

 POLL IMPLICATIONS

 USC didn’t do much to impress voters in the short term.
-However, Daniels’ improvement over the course of the game bodes well for Helton in his third season, especially with road games against the Cardinal and Texas up next.
+However, Daniels’ improvement over the course of the game bodes well for third-year head coach Clay Helton, especially with road games against the Cardinal and Texas up next.

 UP NEXT